-8. Term Hour Loads
+10. Term Hour Loads

-The unit of measure for the valuation of courses is the term "hour," i.e., one lecture hour or three laboratory hours per week for a term of approximately 16 weeks (including final examinations).
+The unit of measure for the valuation of courses is the term hour, i.e., one lecture hour or three laboratory hours per week for a term of approximately 16 weeks (including final examinations).

-Enrollment for nine hours of coursework per term is recognized as a full load for persons engaged in graduate studies.
-Persons who enroll for fewer than these minimum hours are designated part-time students.
+Enrollment for nine hours of coursework per term is recognized as a full load for students engaged in J.D., tax and general LL.M. graduate studies and eight hours for international LL.M. graduate studies.
+Individuals who enroll for fewer than these minimum hours are designated as part-time students.